 In October 2014, Wollongong and Warilla Women’s Refuges merged to create Supported Accommodation and Homelessness Services Shoalhaven Illawarra (SAHSSI).

 SAHSSI has over 30 years of continuous experience, primarily working with women, with or without children, affected by homelessness or domestic and family violence.

 We are constantly seeking innovative strategies that will enable us to provide a clear and effective pathway for those using our services to live healthy, connected and productive lives in secure, long term accommodation.

-SAHSSI is an Incorporated Association.
-Ultimate responsibility for the governance of the organisation rests with our management committee, comprised of individuals reflecting a skilled and diverse cultural mix relevant to our organisation’s local needs.
+SAHSSI is an local organisation supporting local women.
+Responsibility for the governance of the organisation rests with our management committee, comprised of individuals reflecting a skilled and diverse cultural mix relevant to our organisation’s local needs.

 SAHSSI is also a registered charity with the Australian Charities and Not-for-profits Commission (ACNC), and a Registered Community Housing Provider.

 - Specialist Homelessness Service (SHS) Funding – provided by FaCS, Department of Community Services

 - Corrective Services Partner Support Funding (PS) – provided by Community Services NSW.
 This is a service provided under the victim’s support stream of the Funded Partnership Initiative.

 - Domestic Violence Response Enhancement Funding (DVRE) – provided by FaCS, Department of Community Services

 - Joint Rent Choice Start Safely Pilot Program FaCs Housing NSW – provided by FaCS, Department of Community Services